 Curricula are developed in consultation with the Kentucky Education Professional Standards Board and program requirements are subject to modification.
-When the major is declared and admission requirements are met, a faculty adviser in teacher education will provide current information about program requirements.
+When the major is declared and admission requirements are met, a faculty advisor in teacher education will provide current information about program requirements.

-Lindsey Wilson accepts course credits from two-year and four-year colleges accredited by the various regional accrediting bodies.
+Lindsey Wilson accepts course credits from two- and four-year colleges accredited by the various regional accrediting bodies.
 All prior course work is included in GPA computations, without exception, and is recorded on the transcript.
 Transfer students will be individually advised as to the proper courses to take.
-Credit for methods courses may not be transferred from other institutions.

-Students who already possess a bachelor's degree from an accredited college or university and who only seek state certification (not a degree from Lindsey Wilson) will not be required to satisfy Lindsey Wilson's General Education Requirements.
+Prospective candidates who possess a bachelor's degree from an accredited college or university and who only seek state certification (not a degree from Lindsey Wilson) will not be required to satisfy Lindsey Wilson's General Education Requirements.